 If you had to cool down your house three degrees using just paper fans, how would you do it?
 How many friends would you need to recruit?
 Where would you and your fanning comrades stand?
 And even if you were successful, would you be confident that you had cooled down your house as efficiently as possible?

 Fortunately, bees have had many millions of years of evolution to figure out this problem.
 The solution they’ve come up with is to line up at the hive entrance and use their wings to fan hot air out of the hive.
-This frankly doesn’t sound all that innovative at first, but bees have it down to an art.
-The bees sense the temperature and work out how many bees need to fan air out of the hive and how those fanners need to be distributed along the hive entrance.
+This may not sound all that innovative at first, but bees have it down to an art.
+The bees collectively sense the temperature and work out how many bees need to fan air out of the hive and how those fanners need to be distributed along the hive entrance.

 When humans have to deal with stuffy, sweltering buildings, our solution is often to toss air conditioners at the problem.
 But our non-bee brains don’t innately know the best placement for air conditioning units, and our conventional building ventilation systems aren’t very adaptable to different environmental conditions.
 We probably aren’t cooling our buildings as efficiently as we could if we were able to think like bees.